abpio/abp-commercial-docs/en/themes/lepton-x/commercial/angular.md

     });
 ///...
 ```
-Note: The language selection component in the Volo app is not replaceable.
-It is part of the settings menu.

 ## Mobile Navbar Component
 The **mobile navbar component** is used to display the **navbar menu on mobile devices**.
 The mobile navbar component is a **dropdown menu** that contains language selection and user menu.